xo/xo/README.md

 common database tasks.

-Currently, xo can generate types for tables, enums, stored procedures, and custom SQL queries for PostgreSQL databases.
-Work is also being done to add support for MySQL, Oracle, and SQLite, which will be released when they become feature-complete.
+Currently, xo can generate types for tables, enums, stored procedures, and custom SQL queries for PostgreSQL and MySQL databases.
+Work is also being done to add support for Oracle and SQLite, which will be released when they become feature-complete.

 Additionally, support for other database abstractions (ie, views, many-to-many